-Small terns depend on both the marine and coastal terrestrial environment, foraging out at sea but roosting and nesting on nearby shores.
+Small terns depend on both the marine and coastal terrestrial environment, foraging out at sea and roosting and nesting on nearby shores.
 Our smallest terns, the Little and Fairy Terns, are both vulnerable to extinction.

 Monitoring breeding terns allows us to identify threats and keep track of population trends, guiding conservation efforts to mitigate threats and enhance their survival.
 However, this task is fraught with challenges, such as: